Venue: Council Chamber, Town Hall, Gosport, PO12 1EB

 Contact: Lisa Young email: email@example.com

-To receive apologies from Members for their inability to attend the Meeting
+To receive apologies for Members for their inability to attend the meeting.

-Apologies for non attendance were received from Councillor Westerby and Honorary Alderman Foster.
+Apologies for non attendance were received from Councillor Cully, Councillor Earle, and Councillor Maynard and Honorary Alderman Searle.

 There were none.